pmcarlton/termal/README.md

 1. The above example appears in monochrome due to limitations in Markdown rendering, but by default Termal uses colours, e.g. to reflect amino acid chemistry.
-2. The above example had to be slightly tweaked because the separation line between the main and bottom panel is rendered too wide in some Markdown engines.
+2. The above example is rendered correctly by GitHub's Markdown engine, but others may incorrectly render some characters, resulting in incorrect line lengths.

 Motivations
 ===========